SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

 ## Available Resources on OSG

-Commonly used software and libraries on the Open Science Grid are available in a central repository (known as OASIS) and accessed via the `module` command.
+Commonly used open source software and libraries are available in a central repository (known as OASIS) and accessed via the `module` command on OSG.
 We will see how to search for, load, and use software modules.
 This command may be familiar to you if you have used HPC clusters before such as XSede's Comet or NERSC's Cori.

 We will also cover the usage of the built-in `tutorial` command.
 Using `tutorial`, we load a variety of job templates that cover basic usage, specific use cases, and best practices.

-### Software Applications
+### Software Modules

 To take a look at the `module` command, log in to the submit host via SSH: